 Are you concerned about too much spam in Office 365?
 We’ve built multiple spam filters into your Exchange Online or Exchange Online Protection (EOP) service, so your email is protected from the moment you receive your first message.
 In order to help prevent spam in Exchange Online, you may want to change a protection setting to deal with a specific issue in your organization—say you’re receiving a lot of spam from a particular sender, for example – or to simply fine tune your settings so that they’re tailored to best meet the needs of your organization.
 To do this, you can change the following anti-spam settings in the Exchange admin center.

 These options help you prevent spam in Exchange Online

 Connection filtering is based on the reputation of the sender.
 You can create an Allow list (or safe sender list) to make sure you receive every message sent to you from a specific IP address or IP address range.
 You can also create a list of IP addresses from which to block messages.
 For more information, see Configure the Connection Filter Policy.
 If you're concerned about spam in Office 365, use connection filtering to help prevent spam in Exchange Online.

 Extra information if you receive too much spam in Office 365

-The following video provides and overview of configuring content filtering in EOP.
+The following video provides and overview of configuring spam filtering in EOP.

-For more details, see the Configure Content Filter Policies topic.
+For more details, see the Configure spam filter policies topic.

 Check your outgoing messages to prevent spam in Exchange Online

 Outbound filtering checks to make sure your users don’t send spam.
 For instance, a user’s computer may get infected with malware that causes it to send spam messages, so we build protection against that into the product.
 You can’t turn off outbound filtering, but you can configure the settings described in Configure the outbound spam policy.
 If you're concerned about too much spam in Office 365, use outbound filtering to help prevent spam in Exchange Online.

 Beyond the basics: More ways to prevent spam in Exchange Online and Office 365